volodkaly/jQueryCalendar/README.md

 Hover effect is added for most clickable elements.

-Events can be added and deleted with hidden button next to event date.
+Events can be added with a button or 'Enter' key and deleted with hidden button next to event date.

 Potentially dangerous symbols (<>'"&/) are filtered from the user input, making the application safe to use.
 Spaces are trimmed from the input for convinience.